ths-rwth/smtrat/doc/markdown/04-modules.md

 must be activated, which can be easily achieved when using, e.g., `ccmake`.

-- `static void addAssumptionToCheck(const X&, bool, const string&)` Adds the given formulas to those, which are going to be stored as an `.smt2` file, with the assumption that they are satisfiable, if the given Boolean argument is true, or unsatisfiable, if the given Boolean argument is false.
+- `static void addAssumptionToCheck(const X&, bool, const string&)` Adds the given formulas to those, which are going to be stored as an `.smt2` file, with the assumption that they are satisfiable, if the given Boolean argument is `true`, or unsatisfiable, if the given Boolean argument is `false`.
 The formulas can be passed as one of the following types (`X` can be one of the following data structures)

 	- `Formula`: a single formula of any type
 	- `ModuleInput`: the entire received or passed formula of a module